Adaptation-to-Environmental-Change-Lab/R_Essentials/class3/Class_3.md

-- microbiome data should be changed from wide format to long format (where wthere is a column for sample ID, a column for bacterial taxon, and the columns with 0 or 1 indicating the presence/absence of each taxon); thios database sholud contain only cases, where the number of readswas greater than 2
+- microbiome data should be changed from wide format to long format (where wthere is a column for sample ID, a column for bacterial taxon, and the columns with 0 or 1 indicating the presence/absence of each taxon); this database sholud contain only cases, where the number of reads was greater than 2
 - this new table should be summarised by counting the number of present baterial taxa for each sample ID
 - finally, summary data should be merged with the individual meta-data: